Difference between revisions of "Moreblessing ali" - Pindula

 Moreblessing Ali was a member of the Citizens Coalition for Change (CCC) and a community leader in Ward 21, Chitungwiza North.

-Ali, 46, went missing on 24 May 2022 after she was reportedly attacked by Pius Jamba, her alleged estranged boyfriend at Chibhanguza Shopping Centre.
+Ali, 46, went missing on 24 May 2022 after she was reportedly attacked by Pius Mukandi alias Jamba, at Chibhanguza Shopping Centre.
+Initial reports suggested that Mukandi was Ali's alleged estranged boyfriend.
+The reports were rubbished.

+Ali had gone to the bar with her dog and a friend, Kirina Mariyoni when she was attacked by Mukandi.
+Mariyoni allegedly tried to rescue her friend but Mukandi allegedly hit her on the chin with a catapulted stone forcing her to retreat back inside the bar.
+He is said to have also thrown stones and bricks at other merrymakers who had tried to rescue Ali forcing them back inside.

+Mukandi then allegedly dragged Ali into the darkness and to an unknown secluded place where he killed her.
+It is alleged that Mukandi strangled Ali to death with her own pair of trousers before using a knife to cut her into three pieces.
+Mukandi then took the body parts to Dunnotar Farm in Beatrice where he put them in a sack and threw them into a disused well at the home of his mother, Laina Mukandi.

 Ali's mutilated body was discovered in a well at a farm in Beatrice on the 11th of June packed into a body bag in two parts, with police stuffing her intestines in a plastic bag.